 One Enchanted Evening

-This historical romance, paranormal romance, time travel is a paperback edition that was published by Jove on April 27, 2010 and has 384 pages.
+historical romance, paranormal romance, time travel that was published by Jove on April 27, 2010 and has 384 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Love Came Just in Time, Tapestry, Stardust of Yesterday, One Magic Moment, From This Moment On, Spellweaver, Gift of Magic, All For You, Roses in Moonlight, Dreams of Lilacs, Ever My Love
+Other books by this author which I have reviewed include Love Came Just in Time, Tapestry, Stardust of Yesterday, One Magic Moment, From This Moment On, Spellweaver, Gift of Magic, All For You, Roses in Moonlight, Dreams of Lilacs, Ever My Love

 Sixth in the De Piaget time-traveling, historical paranormal romance series.
 Chronologically, it should come after Stardust of Yesterday, 11, which is all about Kendrick’s adventures and how his romantic life completes itself.
 After all, if Kendrick is going to be showing up at contemporary Artane, with 13-year-old triplets…

 The “4” is my compromise between the “3” I wanted to plant on it for Pippa allowing Cindi to be such a bitch and the “5” I felt for the rest of the story.
 It really irritated me that Pippa ran around serving Cindi and letting her get away with it.
 I thought Kurland’s excuse that Pippa would need Cindi to be able to get back through the gate was pretty lame.
 As for the rest of Cindi’s behavior, I don’t know how Pippa could have been so stupid as to be taken in by it all her life!

 I suspect Kurland was in a bit of a hurry as she kept leaving out crucial words.
 Or, at least, not connecting the dots in even a transparent manner.
 I know it’s bad when I have to keep going back and re-reading the material trying to figure out what I missed.
 And, still missing it.